 Three different views on the dialog box that correspond to different positions of the scroll bar located at the right side.
+The upper views correspond to the power amplifiers, the lower ones to the power switches, respectively.

 To select a particular measurement, use the rotary encoder.
 The current measurement number is shown in the title bar of the dialog box.
 The next row displays the measurement name.